Jumperr-labs/jumper-ulogger/platforms/nrf52/README.md

 ## Getting Started
 Check out this [tutorial](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/samples/nrf52-ble-sample-project) to get started with a sample project for the nRF52.

-You can also use this [template project](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/samples/nrf52-ble-template) to embed jumper's uLogger in your own code.
+You can also use this [template project](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/samples/nrf52-ble-template) to embed jumper's µlogger in your own code.

 ## How It Works
 When a logging event occures it is being saved to a buffer.
 Using an RTC handle, every given time interval the logged events will be sent over BLE to the gateway.

-## Adding the uLogger to Your nRF52 Project
+## Adding the µlogger to Your nRF52 Project
 ### Relevant code files
 Add the following files and include paths to your code:
 ```